CS133-DataVisualization/term-project-gamers/README.md

 # Important
-The dataset can also be downloaded from: https://www.kaggle.com/datasets/artermiloff/steam-games-dataset
+Dataset file too large to be included within the repo Instead, the dataset can be downloaded from: https://www.kaggle.com/datasets/artermiloff/steam-games-dataset

 Then upload it to your Google Drive before running notebooks.